 Once known as “sleepy hollow” G-Town is now a hip and happening place.
 With laneways, graffiti art and industrial spaces, the home of Chrissy Amphlett can’t be called anything but cool!

-It’s here in Pako, that you’ll find the Resident Barber who does business out of a renovated shipping container.
+It’s where you’ll find the Resident Barber who snips, cuts and shaves men in a decked out shipping container.
 Check him out for the coolest barber experience you’re ever likely to have.

 6. Festivals and Events

-The river and Waterfront are put to good use too, with rowing regattas, the Ironman triathlon, and Cadel Evans Great Ocean Road Race.
+The river and Waterfront are put to good use too, with rowing regattas, the Ironman Triathlon, and Cadel Evans Ocean Road Race.

 Where To Stay In Geelong

 Have you ever been to Geelong?
+What did we miss?
 Let us know in the comments below.

 Did you enjoy this post?
 We’d love to keep sharing the magic of travel with you so feel free to subscribe to our email in the box below.